Language Requirement: None

 Housing Description

-You are guaranteed housing in student resident halls on the main University campus or in central Norwich if you apply early and accept the offer made by UEA.
+You are guaranteed housing in student residence halls if you apply early and accept the offer made by UEA.
 Additional rooms are also available in the student village, at a walkable distance from campus.
-Arrangements are made by the University's Accommodation Office.
-The bathroom and kitchen facilities are shared.
+Arrangements are made by the University's Accommodation Office and housing fees are paid directly to UEA.
+The housing contract for the full year (39 weeks) includes vacation accommodation.